Poison: Uses

-Pesticides are one group of substances whose toxicity to various insects and other animals deemed to be pests (e.g., rats and cockroaches) is their prime purpose.
-Natural pesticides have been used for this purpose for thousands of years (e.g. concentrated table salt is toxic to many slugs).
+Pesticides are one group of substances whose prime purpose is their toxicity to various insects and other animals deemed to be pests (e.g., rats and cockroaches).
+Natural pesticides have been used for this purpose for thousands of years (e.g. concentrated table salt is toxic to many slugs and snails).
 Bioaccumulation of chemically-prepared agricultural insecticides is a matter of concern for the many species, especially birds, which consume insects as a primary food source.
 Selective toxicity, controlled application, and controlled biodegradation are major challenges in herbicide and pesticide development and in chemical engineering generally, as all lifeforms on earth share an underlying biochemistry; organisms exceptional in their environmental resilience are classified as extremophiles, these for the most part exhibiting radically different susceptibilities.

 Ecological lifetime

 A poison which enters the food chain—whether of industrial, agricultural, or natural origin—might not be immediately toxic to the first organism that ingests the toxin, but can become further concentrated in predatory organisms further up the food chain, particularly carnivores and omnivores, especially concerning fat soluble poisons which tend to become stored in biological tissue rather than excreted in urine or other water-based effluents.

 Apart from food, many poisons readily enter the body through the skin and lungs.
 Hydrofluoric acid is a notorious contact poison, in addition to its corrosive damage.
-Naturally occurring sour gas is a notorious, fast-acting atmospheric poison (as released by volcanic activity or drilling rigs).
-Plant-based contact irritants, such as that possessed by poison ivy or poison oak, are often classed as allergens rather than poisons; the effect of an allergen being not a poison as such, but to turn the body's natural defenses against itself.
+Naturally occurring sour gas is a fast-acting atmospheric poison, which can be released by volcanic activity or drilling rigs.
+Plant-based contact irritants, such as that possessed by poison ivy, are often classed as allergens rather than poisons; the effect of an allergen being not a poison as such, but to turn the body's natural defenses against itself.
 Poison can also enter the body through faulty medical implants, or by injection (which is the basis of lethal injection in the context of capital punishment).

 In 2013, 3.3 million cases of unintentional human poisonings occurred.
 This resulted in 98,000 deaths worldwide, down from 120,000 deaths in 1990.
 In modern society, cases of suspicious death elicit the attention of the Coroner's office and forensic investigators.